Tessa Milman OTD, OTR/L(she/her)

 When working with children, she worked specifically with families who had experienced trauma and were involved in the foster care system.
 Her personal journey building her family through adoption from the foster care system has provided her with experiential knowledge about impact of trauma on relationships and participation.
 She is passionate about integrating lived experience with academic knowledge within teaching and practice, and embedding justice, equity, diversity and inclusion into occupational therapy practice and curriculum.
 Dr. Milman is on the board of the division’s Diversity, Access, and Equity Committee, where she serves as chair of the curriculum workgroup.

-Dr. Milman holds her Doctorate of Occupational Therapy and Master of Arts in Occupational Therapy, both from USC.
-She earned her BA degree in Sociology from Smith College.
+Dr. Milman holds her Doctorate of Occupational Therapy and Master of Arts degrees in occupational therapy, both from USC.
+She earned her Bachelor of Arts degree in sociology from Smith College.

 Education